Click on the links below for information:

 Agricultural Land Preservation

 The Pennsylvania Agricultural Conservation Easement Purchase Program was developed in 1988 to help slow the loss of prime farmland to non-agricultural uses.
 The program enables state, county and local governments to purchase conservation easements (sometimes called development rights) from owners of quality farmland.
+The state currently has 5,071 farms preserved which includes 531,025 acres.
 The first easements were purchased in 1989.
 Counties participating in the program have appointed agricultural land preservation boards with a state board created to oversee this program.
 The state board is responsible for distribution of state funds, approval and monitoring of county programs and specific easement purchases.
+Currently the county has 7 farms preserved which includes 649 acres.

 Sullivan County Agricultural Land Preservation Program